Formation of Light-Emitting Defects in Ag-based Memristors: Conclusion

 \section{Conclusion}

 This study provides a comprehensive investigation into the activation dynamics and light-emission mechanisms of Ag-based planar memristors.
 By combining electrical excitation with \emph{in-situ} photoluminescence imaging, we reveal that the activation phase of the memristor introduces significant PL fluctuations within the memristive gap.
 These fluctuations originate from the generation, diffusion, and aggregation of Ag clusters that progressively form the conductive filament responsible for resistive switching.
 We find that the PL activity appears before any measurable current, highlighting the contribution of early-stage ionic and structural dynamics.
-Once resistive switching occurs, PL evolves from a transient phase to a stable regime, reflecting therefore the progressive evolution of the memristor’s internal architecture:- from dispersed luminescent precursors to a semi-continuous metallic filament.
+Once resistive switching occurs, PL evolves from a transient phase to a stable regime, reflecting therefore the progressive evolution of the memristor’s internal architecture - from dispersed luminescent precursors to a semi-continuous metallic filament.
+We emphasize that PL measurements average the optical response over the entire gap region due to the diffraction-limited spatial resolution.
+Consequently, the spectral changes observed during activation and subsequent current fluctuations reflect the collective behavior of multiple emitting species within the gap.
+In contrast, EL is not constrained by diffraction-limited excitation and originates from electron injection into localized defects, potentially at the single-emitter level.
+Therefore, EL is directly coupled to charge transport pathways—requiring current flow—and to their dynamic reconfiguration, whereas PL captures precursor processes occurring prior to any measurable conduction.
+Despite this distinction, the combination of spatially averaged PL and temporally integrated EL provides a coherent picture: PL probes the early formation and evolution of emissive species, while EL reveals their role in electrically active conduction pathways at later stages.
+Both signals stem from the same activation process that generates emissive centers, although it remains uncertain whether identical entities are responsible for both emissions.

 Overall, these results provide direct experimental evidence that light-emitting behavior in Ag-based memristors arises from nanoscale diffusive processes inherent to filament formation.
-This insight bridges the gap between electrical and optical functionality in memristive systems and establishes a framework for engineering hybrid optoelectronic devices where electrical control and light emission coexist within a single nanoscale platform.
+This insight bridges the gap between electrical and optical functionalities in memristive systems and establishes a framework for engineering hybrid optoelectronic devices where electrical control and light emission coexist within a single nanoscale platform.

+\textbf{Data Availability Statement} The data that support the findings of this study are available from the corresponding author, Alexandre Bouhelier, upon reasonable request.